ossgang/ossgang.github.io/README.md

 ### [ossgang-commons](ossgang-commons)
 This is a set of java classes, which we felt we were mission in other libraries.
 Currently, the main components there are:
 * a generic `Maybe` object, which contains either a value or an error (exception).
-* a property mechanism, quite similar to the one known from javafx, but not boound to any GUI framework.
+* a property mechanism, quite similar to the one known from javafx, but not bound to any GUI framework.

 ### [ossgang-spring-wonderland](ossgang-spring-wonderland)